 If you are a current ASUMH student, your student ID serves as your library card.
-All current ASUMH students automatically have a library account created for them using their current enrollment information.
-ASU-Jonesboro students who are attending classes on the Mountain Home campus need to present a current photo ID to create a library account.
+All current ASUMH and ASU-Jonesboro students taking classes on campus automatically have a library account created for them using their current enrollment information.

 Community members who reside in the Mountain Home area can establish a borrowing account with the ASUMH library by presenting a current photo ID and supplying current contact information.
 Non-residents need approval of the library director before establishing a borrowing account with the library.
 Any member of the public is welcome to use the ASUMH library facilities with the understanding that the needs of current ASUMH students, faculty and staff have first priority.

 Student identification cards are made in the library at no charge to current ASUMH students.
-In order to have an ID made, present an official copy of your ASUMH class schedule for enrollment verification to the employee at the Circulation Desk in the library.
+In order to have an ID made, present an official copy of your ASUMH class schedule for enrollment verification and a current photo ID (e.g. driver's license, state issued identification card, military ID, etc.) to the employee at the Circulation Desk in the library.

 If you do not have an official copy of your ASUMH class schedule, ask a library employee about alternate forms of enrollment verification that are accepted.

 The Norma Wood Library utilizes proxy server technology (EZ Proxy) to offer students access to many library resources remotely.
 To access the databases from off-campus, visit the library's homepage.
-From there, click on the Start Your Research button in the center of the page and scroll down to read descriptions of each database.
+The Research Databases link in the Quick Links menu on the far right of the page will take you directly to the list of online databases to which the Norma Wood Library currently subscribes.
+Alternatively, selecting Start Your Research from the contextual menu on the left and then selecting Research Databases will also take you to the same list.

 Once you click on the link for your database of choice, you will be directed to a login screen.
 See image below.